 In other words, this principle holds that that it is impermissible for any defense attorneys or their "hired gun" doctor to tell a jury that they need to consider the "severity of injury that one would reasonably been expected to suffer assuming a normal thickness of one's skull" in determining causation and compensation for a plaintiff's injuries.
 The actual law holds that even if no one in the world, except Humpty, would have been injured to THIS extent by the fall, his predisposition to greater injury CANNOT be the basis of Humpty receiving less than full value for HIS injuries and losses.

-The distinction between a preexisting condition and predisposition to greater injury is extremely significant in a personal injury case.
+The distinction between a preexisting condition and predisposition to greater injury is in a personal injury case.
 When the insurance company pays a "hired gun" doctor to blur the line, the result can cost injury victims hundreds of thousands of dollars in compensation and can even be the difference between winning and losing a case.

 1) PREEXISTING INJURY:

 If a person with a preexisting back condition is involved in a car crash and suffers an aggravation of that injury, the person who caused the crash should only be responsible for the portion of the injury that they caused.
 If there is a pre-crash condition to the same part of a victim's body, it is only fair for that victim to expect the insurance company to question the extent that the person was suffering from that preexisting injury before the car crash.
 Consequently, in this situation, a doctor can permissibly apportion the aggravation of the injury versus the underlying preexisting condition.